 The type synonym ShowS

-represent strings as difference lists.
+represents strings as difference lists.

 Composing functions of this type allows concatenation of lists